p0deje/Maccy/Pods/HotKey/README.md

 ## Usage

-Simply initlaize a `HotKey` with a key and modifiers:
+Simply initialize a `HotKey` with a key and modifiers:

 ```swift
 // Setup hot key for ⌥⌘R